Patrick J. Conroy: Pastor and teacher

 Ordained in 1983, his past work includes service as a parish priest, pastor of St. Michael's Mission in Inchelium, Washington, where the members of his congregation included residents of the Colville Indian Reservation and the Spokane Indian Reservation.

-From 1986-89, he served as pastor of St Philip Benizi in Ford, Washington, Sacred Heart Mission in Wellpinit, Washington, and Our Lady of Lourdes in West End, Washington, serving the people of the Spokane Indian Reservation.
-From 1990-94 and again from 1997-2003, he was chaplain at Georgetown University.
+From 1986 to 1989, he served as pastor of St Philip Benizi in Ford, Washington, Sacred Heart Mission in Wellpinit, Washington, and Our Lady of Lourdes in West End, Washington, serving the people of the Spokane Indian Reservation.
+From 1990 to 1994 and again from 1997 to 2003, he was chaplain at Georgetown University.
 In between, Conroy was chaplain at Seattle University.

 While at Georgetown, Conroy – then universally known as "Father Pat" – was director of ESCAPE, a special student retreat program.
 Although described as non-religious (and therefore open to all students) the program "grows out of Georgetown's Catholic traditions ...
 Jesuit education is not designed to force you into a way of life imposed from the outside, but to help you discover in yourself what it is that gives you the most meaning, the most peace and the most joy", Conroy explained.

 On the occasion of Conroy's 25th anniversary of his ordination as a priest, the Northwest Province of the Society of Jesus used these words to describe him: "Pat's talent for connecting with people is legendary.
 He remembers names, faces, and notable facts of all he meets.
 He cares for people, and they remember him as a true friend, a true equal, and a priest they trust and in whom they can confide."

-Prior to his selection as House Chaplain, he had been teaching freshman theology and coaching JV II softball at Jesuit High School in Portland, Oregon since 2004.
-While working at the high school, Conroy was formation assistant for the Oregon Province of the Society of Jesus from 2006–10, where his responsibilities included helping future priests work toward ordination.
+Prior to his selection as House Chaplain, he had been teaching freshman theology and coaching JV II softball at Jesuit High School in Portland, Oregon, since 2004.
+While working at the high school, Conroy was formation assistant for the Oregon Province of the Society of Jesus from 2006 to 2010, where his responsibilities included helping future priests work toward ordination.